 Reduce dependence on roads.
-Cyclones can render roads unpassable by blowing debris onto them or washing water over them.
+Cyclones can render roads impassable by blowing debris onto them or washing water over them.
 Therefore, any project that reduces the distance needed to travel on roads in order to perform basic transportation functions will make the system more resilient.
 One such project is the proposed water taxi system in the Laguna.
 These water taxis do not rely on roads and could provide invaluable service when the roads are blocked.
 Another such project is the bridge over the north side of the Laguna.
-As can be seen in Figure 19, such a bridge could enable traffic from the East side of Tongatapu to reach Nuku’Alofa even if the Taufa’ahau and Liku roads were blocked.
+As can be seen in Figure 19, such a bridge could enable traffic from the east side of Tongatapu to reach Nuku’Alofa, even if the Taufa’ahau and Liku roads are blocked.
 Even if these roads were passable, the distance and fuel that this bridge could save would be even more important in times when fuel is limited due to a cyclone.

-Optimize the use of appropriate vehicles.
+Optimise the use of appropriate vehicles.
 When roads are flooded and covered with debris, regular cars only further clutter the roads.
 Therefore, it is good to replace them with vehicles that have higher clearance and can carry more passengers.
 Buses have these characteristics, and two proposed projects can help make them more effective during cyclones.
 First, a software platform such as NextBus makes any given bus more effective at passenger transport by making it more trackable, especially in situations where the usual bus routes and timing need to be changed.
 Secondly, the strategic parking lot at the intersection of Taufa’ahau and Loto Roads could make evacuation procedures easier during/after a cyclone by keeping them from stalling and clogging the roads of Nuku’alofa.

-5.4 Gender and income equality consderations
+5.4 Gender and income equality considerations